Larry Steinbach: Pro football career

 Steinbach played in 11 games, starting nine, for the Chicago Bears of the National Football League (NFL) in 1930.
 He was the first NFL player from North Dakota.
 During the NFL offseason, he played for a barnstorming team that included Pro Football Hall of Famers Bronco Nagurski and Ernie Nevers.
 Steinbach appeared in four games, starting three, for the Bears in 1931.

 After Steinbach's friend, Ernie Nevers, became the head coach of the Chicago Cardinals, the team acquired Steinbach during midseason in 1931.
 He finished the 1931 season by playing in three games (two starts) for the Cardinals.
 Steinbach played in seven games, starting one, for the Cardinals in 1932.
 He appeared in one game for Chicago in 1933.

-On November 7, 1933, the Philadelphia Eagles purchased Steinbach from the Cardinals.
+On November 7, 1933, the Philadelphia Eagles, who were playing their first season, purchased Steinbach from the Cardinals.
 He finished the 1933 season by playing in three games for the Eagles and catching one pass for five yards.

 In 1934, Steinbach started all eight games for the St. Louis/Kansas City Blues of the American Football League (AFL).
 The Blues finished in first place in the AFL with a 7–0–1 record.
 He suffered no injuries during his NFL career but was later noted as stating, in regards to the playing conditions of the time, "You just didn't dare get injured because you'd be released from the team with no income."